flang-compiler/flang/README.md

 ## Prerequisites

-Building LLVM requires fairly modern compiler toolchain and CMake, check [Getting started with LLVM](http://llvm.org/releases/4.0.0/docs/GettingStarted.html#host-c-toolchain-both-compiler-and-standard-library) and [Building LLVM with CMake][llvm-cmake] for the full list.
+Building LLVM requires fairly modern compiler toolchain and CMake, check [Getting started with LLVM](http://llvm.org/docs/GettingStarted.html#host-c-toolchain-both-compiler-and-standard-library) and [Building LLVM with CMake][llvm-cmake] for the full list.

 ## Dependencies

-- LLVM
+- modified LLVM
 - openmp-llvm
 - modified clang

-The latest supported LLVM version is 4.0.
-Flang also supports LLVM version 5.0 and 3.9.
-To use 5.0, substitute 50 for 40 in the build instructions.
-To use 3.9, substitute 39 for 40 in the build instructions.
+The latest supported LLVM version is 6.0.
+Flang also supports LLVM version 5.0.
+To use 5.0, substitute 50 for 60 in the build instructions.

 ## Building